Job Openings

 Physical Requirements:

-Able to sit, walk, stand, bend, squat, kneel and twist on an intermittent and sometimes continuous basis.
-Able to grasp, push, pull objects and reach overhead.
+Able to sit, walk, bend, squat, kneel and twist on an intermittent and sometimes continuous basis.
+Able to grasp, push, pull objects such as files, file cabinet drawers and reach overhead.
 Able to operate a telephone and computer.
 Able to lift up to 20 lbs.
 Moderate independent travel by private auto required.

 Application: